The secret to achieving your goals? Share them.

-If you want to just bloody follow through, the answer is pretty simple.
+If you want to make sure you follow through, the answer is pretty simple.

 Seriously, it’s that easy.